 With the introduction of the revised curriculum, English 10 and English 11 have been diversified to allow for greater student choice and focus.
 The English 10 course will now contain two modules where all students will focus on composition and their choice of literary studies, new media, or creative writing.
-For English 11, students will continue to have the choice to focus on literary studies, new media, composition and/or creative writing as full year courses.
+For English 11, students will continue to have the choice to focus on literary studies, new media and/or creative writing as full year courses.
 For English 12, English Studies 12 is a new graduation requirement; Creative Writing 12 is an elective course.

-ENGLISH 8 (EN200-MEN--08)
+ENGLISH 8 (MEN--08)

 English 8 is designed to develop students' abilities to read, write, speak, and listen.
 English 8 students refine their writing with attention to the combining and construction of sentences.
 Paragraph structure is introduced leading to the development of the multi paragraph composition.
 The steps of the writing process are used in all composition works with increased emphasis on refining the final written product.
 Spelling, basic grammar and oral language receive continual attention.
 Literature studies include short stories and novels, emphasizing literary devices, plot, suspense and characterization.
-Research skills are developed in conjunction with literature studies and public speaking.

-ENGLISH 9 (EN300-MEN--09)
+ENGLISH 9 (MEN--09)